mattpsu03/Free-Play-with-Attract-arcade-mods/README.md

 -9/25/26 - Added Ladybug Freeplay with Attract (Hi score table is shown for 5 secs at the end of the attract sequence)

 -9/26/26 - Added Vs. The Goonies Freeplay with Attract

+-9/26/26 - Added Vs. R.B.I.
+Baseball Freeplay with Attract (3 coins/1 credit in coin A to activate freeplay)